puiu91/MultiSelectLite/README.md

 This is not intended to replace the ```<select>``` used in a ```<form>``` but as a standalone HTML component.
 However, you could easily pass the selected options to the server through a ```<form>```.
 You could do this by hooking into MultiSelectLite to retrieve the selected options using an event listener, then json prepare the array of list items selected, and then finally add them to a hidden input field.
-Aee the example further below.
+See the example further below.

 **Features**
 * multiple options can be selected at once